 - Because they were asked to volunteer by a friend or colleague

-One of the best ways to jumpstart volunteer recruitment and maximize engagement is to grant your volunteers professional and personal perks.
-Consider offering the following benefits to volunteers at your association:
+Jumpstart volunteer recruitment and maximize engagement by granting your volunteers professional and personal perks.
+Consider offering the following benefits to your association volunteers:

 - Allow qualified volunteers to speak at conference sessions and webinars

 - Have a volunteer take over your social media once a month